 Trustee, Member of the Finance Committee

 Richard Allan spent his career working in KPMG where, as a partner, he had extensive experience of advising clients in a broad range of industries, both in the UK and internationally.
-Since retiring from KPMG, he has been a director, and latterly Chairman, of The Pen Shop, and acted for eight years as a non executive director of Newcastle Building Society.
+Since retiring from KPMG, he was a director, and latterly Chairman, of The Pen Shop for many years.
+He was also a non-executive director of Newcastle Building Society for eight years."

 Richard has maintained a financial involvement in the voluntary sector and acts in a financial review capacity for the national Chance to Shine charity.
 He is a former member of Shelter’s Audit, Risk and Finance Committee, and acted as Treasurer of Notting Hill Housing Trust for five years.
 He joined the Toynbee Hall board in 2009.

 Trustee, Member of Redevelopment Project Panel